Guide to Laser Safety Training

 - Written laser safety certification and acknowledgement of the laser safety training by the employee

 If you work with Class 3b or Class 4 lasers, your company must designate a Laser Safety Office (LSO) to oversee operation, maintenance, laser training and servicing.
 You could be subject to fines if unable to prove they provide adequate laser training.
+Laser safety training courses will help any company keep track of these laser classifications.

 Here are some additional tips to help you survive an OSHA inspection: